-The Mitsubishi Galant is a solid choice for those who don't follow the crowd.
-While being one of the more economical family sedans, its V6 versions are one of the more engaging to drive.
+Produced from 2004 to 2012, the most recent Mitsubishi Galant generation was a respectble choice for those who didn't follow the crowd.
+While being one of the more economical family sedans, its early V6 versions were reasonably engaging to drive.

-And with the redesign in 2004 (the Galant's most recent generation which has carried through to the 2012 model), the interior became one of the most distinctive in its class and we just love the nighttime blue backlighting.
+It's too bad because with the redesign in 2004, the interior became one of the most distinctive in its class and we just loved the nighttime blue backlighting.
 The Rockford Fosgate sound system is also a very good one as well.
 Seating is also comfortable and the roominess was increased as compared to the previous generation.

 The Mitsubishi Galant has been around since 1969, starting off as just a compact car, but growing into a larger mid-size.
-The current ninth-generation Galant, is noted for its athletic V6 engine, confident ride quality and assertive handling.
-And following the redesign, all Galants came standard with 4-wheel disc brakes, keyless entry and full power accessories.
+This last ninth-generation Galant came standard with 4-wheel disc brakes, keyless entry and full power accessories.

-There are many Galant trims available, including the DE, ES, LS, GTS, SE, Sport V6 and Ralliart (although by 2010, the model choices had been reduced to two: ES and SE).
+There are many Galant trims from this generation, including the DE, ES, LS, GTS, SE, Sport V6 and Ralliart (although by 2010, the model choices had been reduced to two: ES and SE).
 The DE and ES trims were both initially powered by a 2.4-liter four-cylinder engine which produced 160 horsepower.

 The LS and GTS models were equipped with a 3.8-liter V6 engine that pumped out 230 horsepower.
 And all Galant V6 models also come with a manual shift mode and ABS.

 The GTS was initially the sportier trim of this generation.
 It came with a sport-tuned suspension, a special grille, a rear spoiler, leather interior and a sunroof.
 It also sported 17-inch alloy wheels while the rest of the Galants featured standard 16-inch steel wheels.

 Car Buying Tips: